heonjang/LightControlSystem/October 8th - Light Intensity II.md

 Ω = 2π(1−cos(α/2)) where α is the viewing angle
 Ω = π steradians

-Then 2.72 cd * π steradians = 8.55 lumens per grow light
+Then 2.72 cd * π steradians = 8.55 lumens per grow light.

+For $100, we will provide 462 lumens of light or 43 foot-candles, which is barely enough light for a low light plant.